Thursday, 12 August 2010

 Both also had season tickets down the road at White Hart Lane so we ended up having a good chat and laugh about all manners of the beautiful game.
 The clubhouse was packed out and it was good to see they had Sky installed to encourage fans in.
 The staff behind the bar worked their socks off, with the steward working as hard as I've ever seen.

 While in conversation, I asked about the chances of both Enfield clubs merging and becoming united once more.
-The general view was that t was pretty pointless.
+The general view was that it was pretty pointless.
 Offers had been made by Town, but were spurned by those connected with the other club.

-It was pointed out that Enfield 1893 had to be reformed and weren't the original club.
+It was pointed out that Enfield 1893 had to be reformed and wasn't the original club.
 They were down to crowds of less than 100 since the QE II was opened.
 Former players and staff were attending Town games of late and the local community were starting to get involved again.

 When I went outside to the balcony in the first half an official chatted to me and then introduced me to legendary former Enfield manager Eddie McCluskey, who was wearing an FA blazer.
 He was a real gentleman who again asked all about Scarborough and The Athletic Ground.

 The game was tense as expected with chances at a premium.
-The Leiston keeper made a good first half save and the home side missed a couple of half chances but the half ended scoreless.
-I went back upstairs at half time to see the scores before going back out to continue a conversation with some fine Leiston fans.
+The Leiston keeper made a good first-half save and the home side missed a couple of half chances but the half ended scoreless.
+I went back upstairs at half-time to see the scores before going back out to continue a conversation with some fine Leiston fans.

 There was no sign of a goal.
 The Suffolk side seemed happy with the draw they needed to secure the title and were somewhat lacking in ambition.
-Then in the final minute of the match the previously excellent Leiston keeper came out and made a silly challenge on the edge of the box as the Town player was heading away from goal.
-What he was doing there in the first place was a mystery, and one that allowed the away support opportunities of feedback.
+Then in the final minute of the match, the previously excellent Leiston keeper came out and made a silly challenge on the edge of the box as the Town player was heading away from goal.
+What he was doing there in the first place was a mystery and one that allowed the away support opportunities of feedback.

 The penalty was stroked home by Liam Hope sparking jubilant scenes.
-It means that Town had to win away to Grays Athletic the following Saturday and hope that Leiston dropped points at home to Potters Bar, or it would be play off football for them.
+It means that Town had to win away to Grays Athletic the following Saturday and hope that Leiston dropped points at home to Potters Bar, or it would be playoff football for them.

 Enfield Town 4 Metropolitan Police 0 (Tuesday 12th February 2013) Isthmian League Premier League (att: 255)